Inside a Custom Home Contract: What Lake Wylie, SC Homeowners Should Require

 A well-written change order clause requires: (1) a written description of the scope change, (2) a stated price before any work proceeds, (3) a stated impact on the project schedule, and (4) signatures from both parties before the work begins.
 A builder who starts change-order work on a verbal authorization and presents the invoice later is operating outside best practice — and outside your contract protection.

 In the York County, SC market, waterfront projects frequently generate change orders related to unforeseen site conditions: rock ledges, drainage anomalies, or Duke Energy shoreline requirements that become apparent only after clearing begins.
 These are legitimate change-order drivers, but they should still be priced and authorized in writing before the work proceeds.
-We discuss how our team handles owner-driven changes in our companion post on floor plan changes mid-build in Lake Wylie, SC.

 • Every change order must be in writing with price and schedule impact before work starts